-Many individuals experience sexual assault and never tell anyone about it at the time of the incident.
-If you were victimized weeks or years ago, assistance is still available to you.
+Many individuals experience sexual assault and never report the incident.
+If you were the victim of a sex act weeks or years ago, assistance and possible criminal prosecution are still available.
 Talking with someone now may help you cope better with abuse from the past, whether it was rape, child sexual abuse, incest, or sexual harassment.
+Speaking with an Officer will provide information on possible prosecution.